DUNE/dune-justin/docs/tutorials.dune.md

     usual web browser and follow the instructions within the next 10 minutes: https://dunejustin.fnal.gov/authorize/.........

-    Check that the Session ID displayed on that page is .......
+    Check that the Session ID displayed on that page is ....

-    Once you've followed the instructions on that web page, you can run the justin command without needing to authorize this computer again for 7 days.
+    Once you've followed the instructions on that web page, please run the command you tried again.
+You won't need to authorize this computer again for 7 days.

 Follow those instructions to authorize the justin command to run on your account on that computer.
 Then repeat the time subcommand.